stacon/l2d/README.md

           "description": "Create Vue App"
         }
       },
-      // Document matchers attempt to find words or regex provided as keys and will create lens above the first occurence in the document
+      // Document segment matchers attempt to find words or regex provided as keys and will create lens above the first occurence in the document
       "document": {
         "debounce": {
           "link": "https://vuejs.org/api/sfc-script-setup.html#useslots-useattrs",